a9na/bank-menagerie/README.md

 # Bank Management System 🏦

-A simple console-based Bank Management System that allows users to create, modify, and manage accounts, perform transactions 💸, and log actions for record-keeping! 📄
+Bank Management System that allows users to create, modify, and manage accounts, perform transactions 💸, and log actions for record-keeping! 📄

 ## Table of Contents 📚
 - [Features ✨](#features)